-The implementation date for LGV’s is the 10th September 2009; and for PCV’s it’s the 10th September 2008.
+The implementation date for LGV’s is the 10th September 2009, and for PCV is the 10th September 2008.

-*Drivers who passed their car test before 1st January 1997 do not require the initial CPC for Large Goods Vehicles
+*Drivers who passed their car test before 1st January 1997 do not require the initial CPC for Large Goods Vehicles.

-* Drivers who passed their car test before 1st January 1997 do still require the initial CPC for Passenger Vehicles
+* Drivers who passed their car test before 1st January 1997 do still require the initial CPC for Passenger Vehicles.

 You won’t need to complete CPC training if you simply enjoy driving for a hobby.
 This training is compulsory if you drive a lorry, bus or coach as the predominant part of your job.
 All drivers who are driving vehicles over 3.5 tonnes, or with 9 passenger seats or more are required to do the Periodic/Driver CPC (as well as the initial where applicable) – 35 hours of CPC training every five years.
 Have a look at our full list of exceptions here.

-Brexit will not affect the Driver CPC legislation so all drivers must continue to conform to the regulations to avoid legal actions.
+Brexit will not affect the Driver CPC legislation, so all drivers must continue to conform to the regulations to avoid legal actions.

 © 2 START LIMITED 2021